 2. Use a Broom

-Start at the farthest part of the room and work your way towards the exit.
+Start at the farthest part of the room and work towards the exit.
 As you scrub, push the water and soap out the garage door.
 This will help the concrete to dry once you’re done.

 When you’re finished, use a garden hose to rinse the area and then allow it to dry.
 If you have a floor squeegee, use it to direct the water out of the garage.
 This will eliminate standing water and help the floor dry quicker.